-- 3.3.a. leadership within the pharmacy department or within the organization, through a documented record of improvements in and contributions to pharmacy practice; - 3.3.b. demonstrating ongoing professionalism and contribution to the profession; - 3.3.c. representing the pharmacy department on appropriate drug policy and other committees of the pharmacy department or within the organization.
+- 3.3.a. leadership within the pharmacy department or within the organization, through a documented record of improvements in and contributions to pharmacy practice; - 3.3.b. demonstrating ongoing professionalism and contribution to the profession; - 3.3.c. representing pharmacy on appropriate drug policy and other committees of the pharmacy department or within the organization.